mre/hyperjson/README.md

 [json](https://docs.python.org/3/library/json.html) module.
 It's a thin wrapper around Rust's [serde-json](https://github.com/serde-rs/json) built with [pyo3](https://github.com/PyO3/pyo3).
 Compatible with Python 3.
 Should also work on Python 2, but it's not officially supported.
+This is alpha software and there will be bugs, so maybe don't deploy to production *just* yet. :wink:

 ## Usage